szerpadiaz/autonomous_driving/README.md

 - Open 'autonomous_driving' folder in vs-code
 - In vs-code go to the Extensions sidebar (Ctrl+Shift+X).
 Search for "ROS" in the search bar and choose the "ROS" extension developed by Microsoft.

-# Tips

-Here are a couple of hints regarding the implementation.
-The hints are just suggestions; you are free so solve the task differently:
-- The controller in controller_pkg courrently sends fixed values to the car.
-Start working here.
-- Generating point cloud from depth image: use depth_image_proc in http://wiki.ros.org/depth_ image_proc.
-- Generating occupancy Grid: use Octomap in http://wiki.ros.org/octomap.
-- Please ping us in case you have any questions or if you get stuck in some subtasks.
-- Use a global map as your voxel grid representation.
-Use a smart resolution for your voxel grid representation (e.g. 1m).

 # Useful links and sources